odor-pair/odor-pair/README.md

 * Hyperparameter search was done randomly, and with limited compute.
 Using a hyperparameter optimization package like RayTune could provide better results.

 * The training task used was a multilabel classification task, but using a triplet loss task would allow more efficient use of the existing datapoints.
 In the triplet, the anchor would be randomly sampled from all data pairs, the positive would be a data pair with different constituent molecules but a similar odor label, and the negative would be a data pair with similar molecules structurally but a different odor label.

+## Future Work
+For labels that are difficult to predict because of its commonality across multiple structural classes, researchers and perfumers may benefit from using more specific labels specific to each class.
+"Musk" is one such label, and to determine if splitting it apart into separate and distinct odor words, researchers could task a panel of experts to determine if two molecules both labelled musk come from the same structural class or distinct ones.
+If the musks from different classes are easily separable, then new words may be called for.